Pyrrho's lemma

 In statistics, Pyrrho's lemma is the result that if one adds just one extra variable as a regressor from a suitable set to a linear regression model, one can get any desired outcome in terms of the coefficients (signs and sizes), as well as predictions, the R-squared, the t-statistics, prediction- and confidence-intervals.
-The argument for the coefficients was advanced by Herman Wold and Lars Juréen but named, extended to include the other statistics and explained more fully by Theo Dijkstra.
-Dijkstra named it after the sceptic philosopher Pyrrho and concludes his article by noting that this lemma provides "some ground for a wide-spread scepticism concerning products of extensive datamining".
+The argument regarding the behavior of coefficients was advanced by Herman Wold and Lars Juréen but named, extended to include the other statistics, and explained more fully by Theo Dijkstra.
+Dijkstra named it after the skeptic philosopher Pyrrho and concludes his article by noting that this lemma provides "some ground for a wide-spread scepticism concerning products of extensive datamining".
 One can only prove that a model 'works' by testing it on data different from the data that gave it birth.

 The result has been discussed in the context of econometrics.